 > Unvalidated Redirects and Forwards – Remote and local file inclusion, directory traversal, the insecure configuration of backend databases, Inappropriate information in source code

 > Service Discovery – Management protocols such as SSH or Telnet, email services, domain services, file management protocols such as FTP or Samba, other services present on the system.

 > Common Misconfigurations

 Mobile Application Penetration Testing

 Mobile Applications VAPT can be done for Android or iOS applications.
-Our approach to VA PT will make use of dynamic and static analysis to test all accessible features within the mobile application.
+Our approach to mobile app pentest will make use of dynamic and static analysis to test all accessible features within the mobile application.
 Our testing approach will use a virtual machine (Android) and physical phones that are jailbroken or rooted (iOS and Android).
 This helps us cover all features using automated analysis as well as manual testing within the scope.
 The testing will be based on the OWASP – Mobile Security Testing Guide (MSTG).
 The vulnerability report will be based on the OWASP Mobile Top 10.

 • Testing coverage for data security at rest – Investigate using a malicious application, if the data can be accessed or recovered across applications and the cross-application boundary is secure, and identify if the application exposes any Personally Identifiable Information (PII), API keys, passwords, or any other application contextual sensitive data, verify that any sensitive content stored locally is encrypted, Applications are resilient to reverse engineering and tampering attacks.